 Similarities | Where Both Platforms Excel

 Both platforms contend well with other "as a service" platforms when running on hosted environments such as Pantheon.
 A major asset of both is that they have vibrant and enthusiastic open source communities, although Drupal’s is arguably more organized worldwide.
 One thing that is certain though is that both of these CMS platforms have had dramatic growth, and they each improve with every new version.
-WordPress is making strides in its "block" layout configuration abilities with the new Gutenberg project, which Drupal has had for years, and Drupal is making strides in its usability for content editors, which WordPress has had for years.
+WordPress is making strides in its "block" layout configuration abilities with the new Gutenberg project, which Drupal has had for years, and Drupal has made significant strides in 2018 in its usability for content editors, which WordPress has had for years.

 (Source: DrupalCon 2018 keynote)